ntrupin/abstractml/README.md

 - parse() May not be called from within the library, it is exclusively for the developer working with the module to call.

-- Project may be an npm or cdnjs module.
+- Project may be an npm, pip, or any other package manager module.
 If they are, you **must** provide a link back to the repository.
 You wrote the module, so you don't need to provide credit to us in the code.

-- For JavaScript projects, the input must come from an element with the id "nmd-in" and be outputted to "nmd-out".
+- For JavaScript and eRuby projects, the input must come from an element with the id "nmd-in" and be outputted to "nmd-out".

 #### Submitting